 It was May 2005 and I was in London to meet with Sir Richard Heygate, much admired for the impressive role he played at IBM developing the first ATM and for his 20 years as a European partner of the strategy-consulting firm McKinsey & Company.

 In addition to my Physic Gardens enthusiasm, I was kept awake on that Sunday night by a deep anxiety that Heygate, a formidable stranger, was analysing and about to pass judgement on what was effectively my life’s work; and that it may not go my way.
 By this time I had left KPMG and started a social research institute with a partner.
 I was in the throes of finishing a new business book on how NEOs were changing society and the rules of engagement for business.
 I loved what I did and what I had identified and NEOs were rapidly becoming the currency in corporate Australia.
 But in London, this was a new and intimidating world stage.

 In truth, I had already been though this agony once before, in New York in the late nineties when I was head of KPMG’s Centre for Consumer Behaviour in Asia Pacific.
-The KPMG senior partners in New York had trouble believing that someone from Australia could develop a world-beating way of identifying who among an entire population were the most influential, the most valuable citizens.
+The KPMG senior partners in New York had trouble believing that someone from Australia could develop a world-beating way of identifying who among an entire population were the most influential, the most valuable consumers.
 They commissioned an independent expert to review all research models available in the US and to make a direct comparison with the NEO methodology.
-Marketing and brand expert Stephani Cook was engaged for the task and, after reviewing Yankalovich and all the other standards, she addressed the small but serious group gathered breathlessly in a downtown skyscraper and declared the NEO methodology the most robust and useable consumer classification available in the US.
+Formidable marketing and brand guru Stephani Cook was engaged for the task and, after reviewing Yankalovich and all the other standards, she addressed the small but serious group gathered breathlessly in a downtown skyscraper and declared the NEO methodology the most robust and useable consumer classification available in the US.